-In the prior problem, Florida's legislature attempts to ban the teaching of critical race theory in the public schools.
-Suppose that, rather than on focusing on what is taught in public schools, Florida seeks to ban private employers from offering mandatory workplace diversity, equity and inclusion (DEI) training to employees where people of a certain race or gender should feel guilty for the actions of their ancestors.
+Suppose that, rather than on focusing on what is taught in public schools, Florida seeks to ban private employers from offering mandatory workplace diversity, equity and inclusion (DEI) training for employees where people of a certain race or gender are made to guilty for the actions of their ancestors.
 Employers are free to offer such training, but cannot create a "captive audience" situation in which employees are not free to "opt out."
-Challengers claim that the bans impose viewpoint-based restrictions on speech.
+Challengers claim that the ban imposes viewpoint-based restrictions on speech.
 Supporters claim that the laws are designed to prohibit discrimination and avoid creating a hostile work environment.
 May states (as Utah did) enact laws prohibiting employers from requiring employees to affirm that they agree with the lessons taught in DEI courses?
 See Honeyfund.com v.
 Governor, 94 F.4th 1272 (11th Cir.
 2024).